ampel360/Robbbo-T/README.md

 ### Appendix C: Database Schema Diagrams

 This appendix contains Entity-Relationship Diagrams (ERDs) illustrating the structure and relationships of the GAIA-QAO database schema.

-*(Note: These diagrams represent the schema detailed in Part IV, including `autonomy_code` as an attribute of the `models` table.)*
+The full SQL DDL is provided in Part IV.

 #### C.1 Core ID Component Tables and Relationships